drhsqlite/fossil-mirror/www/th1-hooks.md

 be stored in the "cmd\_name" global variable.
 The arguments to the command being executed will be stored in the "cmd\_args" global variable.
 The associated CMDFLAG value will be stored in the "cmd\_flags" global variable.
-The procedure should cause one of the available return the
+Before exiting, the procedure should trigger the return
 <a href="#cmdReturnCodes">code</a> that corresponds to the desired action
 to take next.